KirrimK/ASTERIX_cat0_sec_layer/README.md

 Configure the agents using the config files above, then launch the agents: ```python src/[receiver or sender].py <config_file_path>```.
 (Launch the receivers first, then the senders)

 You can also launch legacy agents: ```python src/basic_[recv or sender].py```.
 These have no config files, but will require you to input the IP addresses of the multicast groups and ports manually.

-## Project TODOs

-- add rule to drop or relay messages of improper size